We provide assistance with transport to sixth form or college to students who meet our eligibility criteria.

 When to apply

-You can apply for transport assistance at any time but you should submit your application before 31 July in order to receive your pass before the start of term.
+You can apply for transport assistance from 1st June but you should submit your application before 31 July in order to receive your pass before the start of term.
+All applications must be received before 30 September.

 Apply and pay

-Apply for transport assistance to sixth form or college and pay online by direct debit:
+Otherwise, apply for transport assistance to sixth form or college below:

 We currently only accept payment online by direct debit.
 Payment details will be taken during application and you will be given the option to pay the full amount or by monthly direct debits.
 The first payment is taken in October, with the final payment taken in June.
 Payment instalments and dates will differ if you apply after September.
 Payment will only be taken if your application is successful and if the student is not exempt from paying.